VincentVanlaer/mesa-school-labs/content/thursday/lab-3.md

 ./rn
 ```

-A reminder from yesterday’s labs: if you want to save your terminal output to a text file, run:
+A reminder from yesterday’s labs - if you want to save your terminal output to a text file, run:

 ```linux
 ./rn | tee out.txt